She Loves Biscotti

 A printable recipe card found at the bottom of this page has the specific amounts for each ingredient.
 This is just a summary.

 • Egg whites.
-An essential component to make a great Italian meringue cookie.
+An essential component to making a great Italian meringue cookie.

 • Salt.
 Just a pinch.